YuxingLiu/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image1]

-To train the model to be able to recover from being off-center, I use the side camera images, which are associated with adjusted steering angles as illstrated below:
+To train the model to be able to recover from being off-center, I used the side camera images, which are associated with adjusted steering angles as illstrated below:

 ![alt text][image2]